gpetersen/MMM-BackgroundSlideshowInfo/README.md

 Shows EXIF info for images loaded in the MMM-BackgroundSlideShow module

 The `MMM-BackgroundSlideshowInfo` module is designed to work with the `MMM-BackgroundSlideshow` module to display EXIF data such as the date the picture was taken, camera, photo settings, and any other metadata that might be attached to the image.
+It's designed as a separate module so you can place it where it makese sense.

 TODO: Include screenshots